DivineRPG/DivineRPG/README.md

 The official repository for the DivineRPG Minecraft mod.

-This branch is for the 1.7.10 version, which is no longer supported.
-Don't be opening up pull requests or issues for it.
+This branch is for the latest 1.7.10 version (1.4.1.4).
+1.7.10 is no longer supported, so don't be opening up pull requests or issues for it.

 ### What you can and cannot do with DivineRPG
 ###### You CAN: